 There is a good reason why the Negroni is known as the bartender’s cocktail; like a drunken argument, it’s full of fighting contrasts and ends in a harmonious love-in.
 The sweet Italian vermouth battles the bitter orange, reaching a perfect compromise, both losing their edges without losing their character, while the gin cuts through the two like a friendly onlooker making peace by force.
 Campari, of course, fights itself.

-Some recommend stronger gins, and that’s something I can live with.
+Some recommend stronger gins, and that’s something I can definitely live with.
 Andy Hamilton plumps for the power and complexity of Blackwoods Vintage Dry Gin (special edition, 60% by volume), while Michael Dietsch suggests Perry’s Tot Navy Strength (57%).
+I like the Wine Society’s High Strength Gin (50%), which is also excellent value.

 If you use Cinzano or Martini Rosso for your vermouth, you won’t be overwhelmed by disaster, even if some wretches sneer at you.
-The vermouth I’ve been using is Casa Mariol Vermut, a rare Spanish/Catalan vermouth (vermut), and while I’d like to pretend that I discovered it in a small taberna in a hidden Catalan valley or as the culmination of years of research, in fact I just asked my local merchant, Corks in Bristol, for a good Negroni vermouth and they suggested this.
+The vermouth I’ve been using is Casa Mariol Vermut, a Spanish/Catalan vermouth (vermut), and while I’d like to pretend that I discovered it in a small taberna in a hidden Catalan valley or as the culmination of years of research, in fact I just asked my local merchant, Corks in Bristol, for a good Negroni vermouth and they suggested this.
 It has been superb, just right.
 It’s also very reasonably priced at £16.99 for a litre.
-Andy Hamilton, something of a vermouth connoisseur, suggests using Cocchi Vermouth Torino—which also keeps the original Milano–Torino connection.
-(The Cocchi vermouth is stocked by Corks, too, at £22.99; they have an excellent range.)
+Probably my favourite is Cocchi Vermouth Torino—which also keeps the original Milano–Torino connection, but is relatively expensive (>£20 for 75 cl).
+Another good choice is Punt e Mes.

 Campari is Campari; there’s no alternative*.
 It’s an alcoholic liqueur, a brand of aperitivo bitters.
 It’s powerfully bitter, inimitable and >20% by volume.
 Read about it here.

 I tend to follow the traditional equal parts formula, although I will sometimes add more gin (see below).
-My technique is simple: add the three ingredients to a good, heavy old fashioned/rocks glass (by preference; I sometimes use a stemmed cocktail glass and it doesn’t seem to hurt—the old Savoy Cocktail Book uses one) with one large or a couple of decent-sized ice cubes (small ones melt too quickly and store bought ice is the devil’s work, flighty and fast-melting); stir for around thirty seconds; add a bit of orange peel.
+My technique is simple: add the three ingredients to a good, heavy old fashioned/rocks glass (by preference; I occasionally use a stemmed cocktail glass and it doesn’t seem to hurt—the old Savoy Cocktail Book uses one) with a couple of decent-sized ice cubes (small ones melt too quickly and store bought ice is the devil’s work, flighty and fast-melting); stir for around twenty seconds; add a bit of orange peel.
 You can make a twist from the peel, but it’s ticklish and I’m lazy and inept.
 The peel does add something, it’s not just for show.
+Grapefruit peel and/or grapefruit bitters can make a change.
 I tend to favour leaving the ice in as I like the way it slowly softens the Negroni.

 Some other Negronis